bmuschko/ide-composable-build/README.md

 1. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `common`.
 The projects should be rendered in the package explorer as flat hierarchy.
 2. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `web`.
 The projects should be rendered in the package explorer as flat hierarchy.
 3. After the import no issues should be reported.
-The subprojects of `web` depend on the published artifacts.
+The subprojects of `web` depend on the source dependencies of `common`.
 To verify, select the `web` project.
 From the context menu select "Properties".
 In the tab "Libraries", the source dependency `a` should be shown as entry in the classpath container.

 __At the moment it seems like a classpath container cannot be modified e.g. remove binary dependencies and add source dependencies.
 Changing the classpath container has to be implemented in Buildship.
-The following images use a SNAPSHOT version of Buildship.__
+The following images use a SNAPSHOT version of Buildship that allows for modifying the classpath container in the `.classpath` file.__

 #### Before